 In such circumstances, there is no better time to turn from an away day at what is currently the worst club in the League to a home date with the best.

-"We need to have a hell of a lot better mindset or head space going into this weekend," warned Leo Cullen.
+"We need to be a hell of a lot better mindset or head space going into this weekend," warned Leo Cullen.

 "When they have the ball, they'll take us on.
 They'll be confrontational, whether that's with the drive or picking and going at the fringes."

 The Ospreys were as close to perfect as possible before Ulster took them down up in Ravenhill last Friday night.